-Hotel Occupancy Taxes (HOT), at a rate of 16.75% is currently required by State law and City ordinance for all stays less than 30 days.
+Collection and remittance of Hotel Occupancy Taxes (HOT), at a rate of 16.75% is currently required by State law and City ordinance for all stays less than 30 days.
 The City's Finance Department collects the tax, including currently collecting from approximately 363 STR owners (although estimates indicate up to 1,600 STR units operating in San Antonio).
-The Finance Department is working on options such as online registration, online payments, and consulting services for STR monitoring and compliance to assist in the collection process.
+The Finance Department is working on options such as online registration and online payments.
+Staffing and resources for consulting services for STR monitoring and compliance to assist in the collection process were included in the FY 2019 Adopted Budget.